sihaotan4/babel/readme.md

-# Babel - Q&A from a set of documents
+# Babel - Q&A bot with a document library

-Babel is a simple CLI tool to answer questions using content from a document database.
-If there is no content in the documents that is relevant to the query, no response is generated (to limit the risk of hallucination).
+Babel is a simple Q&A chatbot that generates a response using relevant information from a document library.
+Users provide their own documents and ask questions about information in the library.
+Babel responds with knowledge from the library and avoids answering questions that are not related to the library.

-It is not intended for production use, but is a proof of concept to test a Large Language Model (LLM) with Retrieval Augmented Generation (RAG).
+It is not intended for production use, but is a proof of concept to use a Large Language Model (LLM) with [Retrieval-Augmented Generation (RAG)](https://arxiv.org/abs/2005.11401).

 _"Perhaps my old age and fearfulness deceive me, but I suspect that the human species -- the unique species -- is about to be extinguished, but the Library will endure: illuminated, solitary, infinite, perfectly motionless, equipped with precious volumes, useless, incorruptible, secret.”_
 ― Jorge Luis Borges, The Library of Babel